|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Academic pursuits remain strong priorities as the Division continues to forge a national reputation.
-Richard Rosenfeld, MD, MPH, continues as Editor-in-Chief of the journal Otolaryngology - Head and Neck Surgery, and he recently completed a year-long term as President of the American Society for Pediatric Otolaryngology.
-Nira Goldstein, MD, MPH, was honored as a Fellow of the Triological Society, and received the Triological Society Mosher Award for most outstanding research.
+Richard Rosenfeld, MD, MPH, continues as Editor-in-Chief of the journal Otolaryngology - Head and Neck Surgery, and senior advisor for guidelines at quality for the AAO-HNS.
+Nira Goldstein, MD, MPH, continues to be extremely active in both the American Academy of Otolaryngology and SUNY Downstate Medical School, and has become a leading authority on sleep-disordered breathing in children, with numerous publications on the subject.
+Joshua Silverman, MD, PhD serves on two Academy Committees, and has been honored with induction into both the New York State Laryngological Society and American Laryngological Association, as post-graduate fellow.
 Peer-reviewed manuscripts were published in Otolaryngology – Head & Neck Surgery, International Journal of Pediatric Otorhinolaryngology, and Archives of Otolaryngology- Head & Neck Surgery.
-Additionally, Joshua Silverman, MD, PhD, and Nira Goldstein, MD, MPH, were honored with teaching awards within the University.

 The Division of Pediatric Otolaryngology continues to grow clinically and academically.
 Five full-time pediatric otolaryngologists are active within our Department, maintaining the largest division in the New York metropolitan region.